Do you know about Maslow’s pyramid of needs?

 Real life is not like the Catholic Church: there are no sainthoods handed out for martyrdom.
-I know this is true because when I was in the Prison Camp, I started to get Martyr Syndrome.
+I know this because when I was in The Prison Camp, I started to get Martyr Syndrome.
 Here are some clues when you are starting to suffer from Martyr Syndrome:

 - My boss / team / wife / children / cats / goldfish don’t understand how hard I work for them

 - If it wasn’t for me, this entire department / school / house / capitalist system would fall apart